mayerrobert/jmurmel/murmel-langref.md

 Read the file with the given filename and return it's contents as a `string`.
 Lineend character sequences will be normalized to `#\Newline`.
-If a non-empty file ends with a line without a lineend character sequence then one will be supplied. `result-string` will either be empty or end with `#\Newline`.

 `charset` defaults to UTF-8.